Lissy93/dashy/docs/configuring.md

 - Changes saved locally will only be applied to the current user through the browser, and will not apply to other instances - you either need to use the cloud sync feature, or manually update the conf.yml file.
 - On the other-hand, if you choose to write changes to disk, then your main `conf.yml` file will be updated, and changes will be applied to all users, and visible across all devices.
 For this functionality to work, you must be running Dashy with using the Docker container, or the Node server.
 A backup of your current configuration will also be saved in the same directory.

-### Preventing Changes being Written to Disk
+### Preventing Changes

-To disallow any changes from being written to disk via the UI config editor, set `appConfig.allowConfigEdit: false`.
-If you are using users, and have setup `auth` within Dashy, then only users with `type: admin` will be able to write config changes to disk.
+If you have authentication set up, then any user who is not an admin (with `type: admin`) will not be able to write changes to disk.

+You can also prevent changes fro any user being written to disk, using `preventWriteToDisk`.
+Or prevent any changes from being saved locally in browser storage, using `preventLocalSave`.

+To disable all UI config features, set `disableConfiguration`.

 ### Example